simmi30/lnd1/docs/key_import.md

 two are shown in the output.
 The catch-all imported accounts are hidden by default until a key has been imported into them.

-* `name`: Each account has a name it can be identified by. `lnd`'s default spendable accounts have the name "default".
+* `name`: Each account has a name it can be identified by. `broln`'s default spendable accounts have the name "default".
 The default catch-all imported accounts have the name "imported".
 * `extended_public_key`: The BIP-0044 extended public key for the account.
 Any addresses generated for the account are derived from this key.
 Each key has a version prefix that identifies the chain and derivation scheme being used.
-At the time of writing, `lnd` supports the following versions:
+At the time of writing, `broln` supports the following versions:
   * `xpub/tpub`: The commonly used version prefix originally intended for BIP-0032 mainnet/testnet extended keys.
-Since `lnd` does not support BIP-0032 extended keys, this version serves as a catch-all for the other versions.
+Since `broln` does not support BIP-0032 extended keys, this version serves as a catch-all for the other versions.
   * `ypub/upub`: The version prefix for BIP-0049 mainnet/testnet extended keys.